 Selecting an Academic Division

 Candidates are required to apply to one of the University's four undergraduate academic divisions: the Morrissey College of Arts and Sciences, Carroll School of Management, Lynch School of Education and Human Development, or Connell School of Nursing.
-Boston College strongly encourages students to apply to their first choice undergraduate division, as this can be challenging to change later in the undergraduate process.
-Students do not have to declare a specific major at this time (with the exception of Nursing).
+Students are only considered for admission to the division to which they applied.
+Students do not have to declare a specific major when applying (with the exception of Engineering* & Nursing.)
 Learn more about choosing an academic division.

 The Office of Undergraduate Admission deeply values the contributions made by a diverse community of scholars.
 Learn more about Boston College's notice of nondiscrimination.